Scaling & Root Planing in Chicago, Evanston & Skokie

 Diagnosing Periodontal Disease

-One way to diagnose periodontal disease is by taking dental x-rays.
+One way to diagnose periodontal disease is by taking dental x-rays with our state-of-the-art dental technology.
 X-ray images assist in making the tarter build up under the gums more visible.
 X-rays also show the current condition of the bone.

 The second method of diagnosis is a clinical examination in which your hygienist can visually check the amount of plaque and tarter build up as well as the color and shape of the gums as indicators for gum disease.